centrifugal/centrifuge-swift/README.md

 client.connect()
 ```

-Note that *you must use* `?format=protobuf` in connection URL as this client communicates with Centrifugo/Centrifuge over Protobuf protocol.
+Note that **you must use** `?format=protobuf` in connection URL as this client communicates with Centrifugo/Centrifuge over Protobuf protocol.
+While this client uses Protobuf binary protocol nothing stops you from sending JSON-encoded data over it.

 To connect to Centrifugo you need to additionally set connection JWT: